 Protecting Your Children

 At Westside Family Law, we know that you and your spouse need to preserve your relationships with your children.
 Our Vancouver child custody lawyers offer sound advice and step-by-step guidance throughout the litigation process to help you establish parenting solutions that fit your family's needs.
-Fill out the contact form below to set up a free consultation with a child custody lawyer, or call us at 604-734-7911 to get started.
+Fill out the contact form below to set up a consultation with a child custody lawyer, or call us at 604-734-7911 to get started.